CMPC FINAS – Content Malaysia Pitching Center, Kuala Lumpur, Malaysia, 14th to 16th June 2017

 CMPC FINAS – Content Malaysia Pitching Center, Jalan Stesen Sentral 5, Kuala Lumpur, Wilayah Persekutuan Kuala Lumpur 50470, Malaysia.

-For more details about the workshop and how to participate, please contact Nico Meissner.
+For more details about the workshop, please contact Nico Meissner.